tanaikech/nexus-mcp-extension/README.md

 **Set Environment Variable**

+**This environment variable is used for both Gemini CLI and Antigravity.**

 Point Nexus-MCP to this configuration file.
 Replace `{your path}` with the full path to the file you just created.

 ```bash